 (E) Contract Work Hours and Safety Standards Act (40 U.S.C.
 3701-3708).
-Where applicable, all contracts awarded by the non-Federal entity in excess of \$100.000 that involve the employment of mechanics or laborers must include a provision for compliance with 40 U.S.C.
-3702 and 3704, as supplemented by Department of Labor regulations (29 CFR Part 5).
+Where applicable, all contracts awarded by the non-Federal entity in excess of \$100,000 that involve the employment of mechanics or laborers must include a provision for compliance with 40 U.S.C.
+3702 and 3704, as supplemented by Department of Labor regulations (22 CFR.
+Part 5).
 Under 40 U.S.C.
 3702 of the Act, each contractor must be required to compute the wages of every mechanic and laborer on the basis of a standard work week of 40 hours.
-Work in excess of the standard work week is permissible provided that the worker is compensated at a rate of not less than one and a half times the basic rate of pay for all hours worked in excess of 40 hours in the work week.
+Work in excess of the standard work week is permissible provided that the worker is com-pensated at a rate of not less than one and a half times the basic rate of pay for all hours worked in excess of 40 hours in the work week.
 The requirements of 40 U.S.C.
-3704 are applicable to construction work and provide that no laborer or mechanic must be required to work in surroundings or under working conditions which are unsanitary, hazardous or dangerous.
-These requirements do not apply to the purchases of supplies or materials or articles ordinarily available on the open market, or contracts for transportation or transmission of intelligence.
+3701 are applicable to construction work and provide applicable to construction work and provide that no laborer or mechanic must be required to work in surroundings or under working conditions which are unsanitary, hazardous or dangerous.
+These requirements do not apply to the purchases of supplies or materials or articles ordinarily available on the open market, or contracts for transporthe open market, or contracts for transpor-tation or transmission of intelligence.

-(P) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement." the recipient or subrecipient must comply with the requirements of 37 CFR Part 401.
-"Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants.
-Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.
+(F) Rights to Inventions Made Under a Contract or Agreement.
+If the Federal award meets the definition of "funding agreement" under 37 GFR \$401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of par-ties, assignment or performance of experi-mental, developmental, or research work under that "funding agreement." the recipiunder that "funding agreement." the recipient or subrecipient must comply with the requirements of 37 CFR Part 401.
+"Rights to Inventions Made by Konprofit Organizations and Small Business Pirms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.